CHEER-Hub/cheerkf/docs/09-CHEER_kfManagement.md

 * Add this user to [CHEER GitHub](https://github.com/CHEER-Hub)
 * Set permissions for user
 * Reply with the following email:
   * Thank you for sending your GitHub username.
 You have been added to the CHEER GitHub.
-Please follow the CHEER Hub GitHub Procedures doc for directions on how to use the CHEER GitHub space.
+Please follow the [CHEER Hub GitHub Procedures](08-CHEER_GitHub.md) for directions on how to use the CHEER GitHub space.

 ## 3. Dealing with sensitive data on DesignSafe
 * CHEER members will email you if they have sensitive data that they want to put on a TACC server (per DesignSafe Data Upload Procedures).